 Akira’s plans are simple: write wedding invitations, bake Christmas cookies, and eat red meat.
 (The last surprises her, too.)
 But when Rose, the ghost who haunts her house, asks for a favor, Akira can’t say no. Although she’s faced danger before, even death, a toddler who doesn’t like peanut-butter-and-jelly might be her worst nightmare.

 She thought she could see everything.
 Time is proving her wrong.

 Ten years ago, Natalya’s ability to remember the future cost her the life she wanted when her vision of her fiancé’s death tore them apart.
 Ever since, she’s considered her precognition more of a curse than a gift.
 How can she live in the present when the future looms so large?

 But when the night she’s long dreaded finally arrives, Natalya’s vision and reality diverge.
 She and her ex, Colin, are drawn into a web of the unexplained, led by a mysterious little girl.
 Who is Kenzi?
 And where did she come from?
 The little girl might be the reason Fate has spared Colin’s life, but could she also bring Natalya and Colin together again?

 With Colin, Kenzi, her family, the townspeople of Tassamara, and a set of circumstances that nobody could foresee, Natalya must solve the puzzle of a lifetime.
-Her discovery that her gift is not the only one at work will change the lives of everyone around her as time becomes precious in a most unexpected way… and the clock is ticking.
+Her discovery that her gift is not the only one at work will change the lives of everyone around her as time becomes precious in a most unexpected way.